LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 #### How the Knowledge AI search works

-* **The search phrase** - The Knowledge AI interaction always passes the consumer’s most recent message into the search as the search phrase.
+* **The search phrase**: The Knowledge AI interaction always passes the consumer’s most recent message into the search as the search phrase.
-* **The search** - When performing the search, the search mode is always “Intents.”
+* **The search**: When performing the search, the search mode is always “Intents.”
 This cannot be changed.
 For information on this search mode, see [here](knowledgeai-search-methods.html).
-* **The results** - The answers that are returned must meet or exceed the confidence score that you specify within the interaction’s configuration.
+* **The results**: The answers that are returned must meet or exceed the confidence score that you specify within the interaction’s configuration.
 This minimum threshold can be VERY GOOD, GOOD or FAIR PLUS.

 #### How the answers are rendered